derUli/ldap_login/README.md

 `validate_certificate` should php-ldap validate a certificate when using a secure connection?

 Set this to `false` if you have issues establishing a secure connection.

+`skip_on_error` Should ldap_login fallback to UliCMS default login procedure, if LDAP Login fails?
+(Wrong password or LDAP server unavailable)

 ## Limitations
 * Password synchronization when changing another users password is not supported